Banh Chung (Vietnamese Sticky Rice Cake)

 Total 16 hours

-Celebrate Tết or Lunar New Year in style with this bánh chưng recipe!
-These Vietnamese sticky rice cakes are wrapped with banana leaves and filled with savory yellow mung beans and umami flavored fatty pork belly.
+Celebrate Tết or Lunar New Year with this authentic banh chung recipe.
+These Vietnamese sticky rice cakes are wrapped with banana leaves and filled with savory yellow mung beans and pork belly.

 A banh chung sliced in half sitting on a banana leaf on a plate.